Kana Caplan

-Kana is a seasoned business litigator and trusted advisor to business owners, executives, and other lawyers.
-Kana’s practice comprises a wide range of complex business litigation, often at the intersection of corporate governance, fiduciary obligations, intellectual property, and employment.
+Kana is a seasoned business litigator and trusted advisor to business owners and executives.
+Kana practices complex business litigation, with a focus on trade secrets, restrictive covenants, and business divorce.
+She also has extensive experience with issues of corporate governance, fiduciary obligations, intellectual property, and employment.
 Kana regularly represents clients in state and federal courts and before arbitrators.
-She is a skilled negotiator and has resolved many disputes prior to litigation.
-She excels at providing clients with a practical, big-picture perspective on the risks and benefits of litigation with cost-effective solutions.
+She excels at providing clients with a practical, big-picture perspective on the risks and benefits of litigation with a focus on cost-effective solutions.

 404-835-8054caplan@khlawfirm.com